Stock events for Tractor Supply Co. (TSCO)

 Ownership

-Tractor Supply Co.'s ownership is predominantly institutional.
-As of March 2025, institutional investors held 97.67% of the shares, while insider ownership accounted for 0.95%.
-Major institutional shareholders include The Vanguard Group Inc., BlackRock, Inc., Wellington Management, Capital International Investors, State Street Investment Management, Geode Capital Management, LLC, Capital World Investors, AllianceBernstein, Select Equity Group, and Invesco Asset Management (Japan).
+Tractor Supply Company's ownership is primarily dominated by institutional investors, who hold the vast majority of its shares.
+As of March 2025, institutional investors held 97.67% of Tractor Supply Company shares.
+Major institutional owners include The Vanguard Group Inc., BlackRock, Inc., Wellington Management Group LLP, Capital International Investors, State Street Corporation, and Geode Capital Management, LLC.
+Individual insider ownership is relatively small, typically below 1%.

 Ask Our Expert AI Analyst